-The California Arrearage Payment Program (CAPP) is a statewide program to reduce or eliminate past due energy bills for qualified energy utility customers economically impacted by the COVID-19 pandemic.
-CAPP Benefits are applied to customer accounts as bill credits after the submission and approval of energy utility CAPP applications for funding.
-Customers do not need to apply for CAPP to receive a benefit.
+The California Arrearage Payment Program (CAPP) was a statewide program to reduce or eliminate past due energy bills for qualified energy utility customers economically impacted by the COVID-19 pandemic.
+CAPP Benefits were applied to customer accounts as bill credits after the submission and approval of energy utility CAPP applications for funding.
+Customers did not need to apply for CAPP to receive a benefit.

-The CAPP Data Dashboard displays data captured from energy utilities during three primary phases of CAPP implementation:
+The 2021 CAPP Data Dashboard displays data captured from energy utilities during first two phases of the 2021 CAPP implementation:

-Energy utilities prioritize CAPP assistance to eligible customer accounts according to the following order as specified under California Government Code Section 16429.5 (Assembly Bill 135, Chapter 85, Statutes of 2021):
+Energy utilities prioritized 2021 CAPP assistance to eligible customer accounts according to the following order as specified under California Government Code Section 16429.5 (Assembly Bill 135, Chapter 85, Statutes of 2021):

 3) Inactive residential customers with past due balances.